 Weekly Drop In and Coaching Sessions

-The Growing Club holds weekly drop-in sessions every Thursday between 12.30 and 14:00.
-The drop-in is open to all women for general support, so do come and say hello.
+The Growing Club holds weekly online drop-in sessions every Thursday between 12.30 and 14:00 via Zoom.
+The drop-in is open to all women for general support, so do come and say hello: Zoom link.

-We offer support, advice and guidance - or just a brew while browsing our selection of business books in the hub library.
-Every Thursday volunteers are there to help with general support and put the kettle on.
+We offer support, advice and guidance - (or when we're able to, just a brew while browsing our selection of business books in the hub library.)
+Every Thursday volunteers are here to help with general support and guidance.
+Please email firstname.lastname@example.org if you have any questions about Drop-In.

 If you're looking for specific support, or some business coaching, you can book a free, funded 1 hr 1-2-1 coaching session with Rebecca Batstone below.
 Alternatively, if you're looking for specialist finance or admin support, our specialists are available each month.